-The Green Dreams Project CIC is an award winning and nationally recognised Community Enterprise Company (CIC).
+The Green Dreams Project CIC is an award winning and nationally recognised Community Interest Company (CIC).
 This includes an NHS Innovation award and the GP Enterprise award in the category of Caring for Vulnerable Adults.

-The Green Dreams Project CIC is a social enterprise organisation set up in 2010 by Dr J H Fleming in response to a need he identified when consulting with many of his patients.
+The Green Dreams Project CIC is a social enterprise organisation set up in 2010 by Dr J H Fleming in response to need he identified when consulting with many of his patients.

 The relationship between the GP and patient is often entirely unique and unlike any other professional / client relationship.
 GP’s have a strong and positive influence in a patient’s life and a deeply trusting relationship often develops between the patient and their GP or other healthcare professional.

-It is because of this relationship that the GP is ideally placed to identify opportunities for a social or information based support, in order to address the many socially rooted issues which act as a barrier to the improvement of the health and wellbeing of the patient.
-The challenge of highly restrictive time constraints experienced by the GP and keeping knowledge up to date is often a barrier (amongst a myriad of other often complex issues), to the GP acting as an effective referrer or ‘social prescriber’.
+It is because of this relationship that the GP is ideally placed to identify opportunities for social or information based support, in order to address the many socially rooted issues which act as a barrier to the improvement of the health and wellbeing of the patient.
+The challenge of highly restrictive time constraints experienced by the GP and keeping local knowledge up to date is often a barrier (amongst a myriad of other often complex issues), to the GP acting as an effective referrer or ‘social prescriber’.

-In early 2016, two of the Specialist Nurse Practitioners employed by the organisation (Carrie Locker and Lorraine Goldsbrough) were awarded the prestigious title of ‘Queens Nurse,’ in recognition of commitment to high standards of practice and patient-centred care.
-The title is awarded to a small number of nurses each year by the ‘Queens Nursing Institute’ following submission of a portfolio of practice evidence and scrutiny.
+In early 2016, two of the Specialist Nurse Practitioners employed by the organisation were awarded the title of ‘Queens Nurse,’ in recognition of commitment to high standards of practice and patient-centred care.
+The title is awarded to a small number of nurses each year by the ‘Queens Nursing Institute’ following submission of a portfolio of evidence and scrutiny.